 Writer's block can be caused by a variety of reasons.
-All of the writing center tutors are training to helped students who are plagued by writer's block.
-In addition, Academic Support Services offers counseling and advising for students experiencing academic difficulty due to writer's block and other problems.
+Writing center tutors can help students with this challenge by talking through ideas, asking questions, and engaging in activities designed to reduce the anxiety caused by the blank page.
+In addition, Academic Support Services offers coaching for students experiencing academic difficulty due to writer's block and other problems.

 Here are some quick tips that may help:

 - Try free-writing on the topic first.
-Sit down with an egg timer and write for 15 minutes non-stop even if you only write "this is dumb, this is dumb."
+Sit down with a timer and write for 15 minutes non-stop even if you only write "this is dumb, this is dumb."
 Usually out of sheer boredom you will start writing something on topic.
-Don't correct anything: instead, make notes to yourself, like ADD DETAILS HERE or FIX THIS LATER.
+Don't correct anything: instead, make notes to yourself, like add details here or fix this later.
 When you are finished, reward yourself with coffee, chocolate, or a quick break.

-- If you have already done free writing and are now stuck again, cluster your ideas in order to come up with a working thesis and/or outline.
-Writing tutors can help you with clustering.
+- If you have already done free writing and are now stuck again, try creating a visual map of your ideas in order to come up with a working thesis and/or outline.

 - If are stuck on a section, skip it and come back to it later.

 - If a paper is due Saturday at 5 pm, start the week before and schedule an hour a day for writing.
 Having more time decreases the anxiety that every word must be golden, since you will have time to revise.

 - Make a plan to visit the writing center tutor three days before the paper is due.
 This will give you a deadline to work towards and will still allow you to revise after you meet with the tutor.

 - Work in a space where you won't be distracted or interrupted.